 In early 2021, the New Life Center staff organized a massive nutritional relief delivery trip.
 Our staff used as much care as possible and coordinated with four community-based NGOs working on HIV.
 We made deliveries in seven different districts across Nepal.
 Altogether, 167 families of children living with HIV received nutrition relief packages containing rice, legumes, oil, eggs, and other essential food items, plus a special hygiene kit to protect against COVID-19.

 As we coordinated this care, our NLC team began to see new solutions to old problems.

 Expanding Access with Home-Based Care

 In 2021, the New Life Center is beginning a new phase of development, incorporating lessons learned during the pandemic into an expanded program beyond the walls of our dedicated facility.

 Residential treatment will remain a valuable piece of the New Life Center’s work.
 However, using our connections to other grassroots organizations, we are expanding our outreach capabilities.

 New elements for the program will include more regular nutritional delivery visits, wrapped into our existing medication deliveries.
 These visits will now involve check-ups for the children.
 Our hope is that this will allow NLC staff members to catch warning signs early, making return trips to the New Life Center unnecessary.
 Home visits will also allow our staff members to make more personalized recommendations to families.
-These may include advice ranging from thoughts on hygiene best-practices to reasonably-simple garden additions that may vastly improve family nutritional health.
+These may include advice ranging from thoughts on hygiene best-practices to reasonably-simple garden additions.
+All should vastly improve family nutritional health.